Crystal River Cruises – Crystal Ravel Experience

-As big fans of Crystal Ocean cruises we decided to take a river cruise on one of their newest ships the Crystal Ravel.
-Our “Danube Dreams and Discoveries” cruise started in Vienna and took in the ports of Esztergom, Budapest, Bratislava, Melk, Linz, Krems and Wachau Valley back to Vienna.
+Crystal River Cruises was a new one for us.
+As big fans of Crystal Ocean cruises we decided to take an all-inclusive river cruise on one of their newest ships called the Crystal Ravel.
+This is our Crystal River Cruises – Crystal Ravel Review of our “Danube Dreams and Discoveries” cruise which started in Vienna and took in the ports of Esztergom, Budapest, Bratislava, Melk, Linz, Krems and Wachau Valley back to Vienna.

 This is our cruise review of this wonderful ship.
 Sitting at the top end of the market both for Ocean and River Cruising our expectations of Crystal were quite high and our first impressions good.
 This is definitely and Ultra Luxury cruise.
 Everything seems to have been thought of from the minute you step off your plane.
 Excellent and comfortable transfers, super welcome on board with a glass of really good champagne and the spot on introductions from our suite attendant and Butler.

 Crystal Ravel is one of the newest ships in the River cruise fleet having been built in 2018.
 With just 106 passengers and a crew of 68, the crew/passenger ratio is 1:1.5.
 The ship is finished to a very high standard and the decor is contemporary but not overly so.
 The public areas both inside and on the sun deck are comfortable, very inviting and the bar on the sun deck is a clever touch.
 As with many river cruise ships, everything on the top deck is collapsible to allow passage until the numerous low bridges on the rivers of Europe.